Asus ROG Strix Scar 2 full review

 There aren’t just upgrades to the design of the Scar II and the screen will likely be the main lure for a lot of gamers.

 Narrow bezels aside, the 15.6in IPS display has a 144Hz refresh rate combined with a 3ms response time.
-It’s the only one to do so and should ensure silky smooth performance.
+It’s the only one means silky smooth performance.

 Rounding off the specs includes 11ac Wave 2 Wi-Fi with a multi-antenna RangeBoost technology.
 Asus says the new Strix laptops are the first in the world to do so and means 30 percent more range, higher throughput and fewer dropouts.